ethereum/act/docs/act.md

 Integers, Booleans and ByteStrings.
 Integers are unbounded, with true integer operations.
-However, as our integer expressions will often represent words in the EVM, we allow ourselves a slight abuse of notation and denote by `uintN` integers together with the constraint that the value fits into a `uintN`.
+However, as our integer expressions will often represent words in the EVM, we allow ourselves a slight abuse of notation and denote by `uintN/intN` integers together with the constraint that the value fits into a `uintN/intN`.

 Using conventional ABI types for typing also allows us to specify function signatures in a concise way.